Vincent-Fabioux/checkinbot/README.md

 A flight list is also required in a file named `data/flights.txt`.
 This file can be randomly generated using the command `python3 data/generate.py {start}
 {end} {number}` where:
-* start is the earliest possible date for the departure of a flight
+* {start} is the earliest possible date for the departure of a flight
-* end is the latest possible date for the arrival of a flight
+* {end} is the latest possible date for the arrival of a flight
+* dates should be given in a DD-MM-YYYY format
-* number is the number of flights generated for each pair of cities If you test this program with dates outside of dates used for generating flights, the bot will not be able to find any suitable flight.
+* {number} is the number of flights generated for each pair of cities If you test this program with dates outside of dates used for generating flights, the bot will not be able to find any suitable flight.